-The Holm oak is an evergreen tree of 15 to 20m, with stiff and split gray bark, slightly oval shape and thorny leafs, whose fruit is the acorn[3].
+The Holm oak is an evergreen tree of 15 to 20m, with stiff and split gray bark, slightly oval shape and thorny leafs, whose fruit is the acorn^[3].
 Quercus rotundifolia forests, called 'Montados de Azinho', are open structures with agro-forestry-pastoral use, which provide a wide variety of products such as acorn, firewood, charcoal and forage, honey, mushrooms and game.
-They are present from Trás-os-Montes to the Algarve, but mainly in East Alentejo[9].
-The main product, acorn, is a very important food resource for domestic species such as 'Alentejan pig' and game species such as Alectoris spp, Sus scrofa and Cervus elaphus[8].
+They are present from Trás-os-Montes to the Algarve, but mainly in East Alentejo^[9].
+The main product, acorn, is a very important food resource for

-Photo 145: Holm oak forest.
+Holm oak forest.
 Source: YPEF Portugal